-Learn about the rich Jewish history of Mumbai.
+In our Mumbai Jewish Heritage tours you will learn about the rich jewish history of Mumbai.
 Listen to the mesmerizing stories of Jews who lived peacefully with their Hindu and Muslim neighbors.
 The tour begins with a visit to the David Sassoon library, built by the Sassoon family, known as the Rothschilds of the East.
 Drive past stunning Victorian buildings, including Mumbai University and the Victoria Terminus Railway Station, which was filmed in Slumdog Millionaire.
 Marvel at the Dhobi Ghat, a massive outdoor laundry.
 Visit Shaar Harahamim, the oldest synagogue in the city (1796); Magen David, the first Baghdadi house of worship in Mumbai and the only synagogue with a daily minyan; Tiphereth Israel, one of the city's most active Jewish centers, and Keneseth Eliyahoo, built by Jacob Sassoon and painted a beautiful robin's-egg blue , also visit the Chabad House.

 Board a ferry from Gateway of India to Elephanta Island, a 7th-century World Heritage site.
 The one-hour boat ride culminates at the rock-cut cave temple dedicated to the Hindu god Shiva.
 Learn about its history, rock-cut architecture, Hindu mythology and iconography.
 Tour lasts 4-5 hours.